-- An alternative to the using lateral fabellar technique is the tibial plateau leveling osteotomy.
+- An alternative to using the lateral fabellar technique is the tibial plateau leveling osteotomy.
 This is an excellent technique for large dogs, highly athletic dogs (hunting, agility), or show dogs.
 I prefer this technique over the lateral fabellar technique, as these patients recover quicker and develop less degenerative arthritis of the stifle.

-- The illustration right shows the implanted nylon bands which stabilize the joint.
+- The illustration on the right shows the implanted nylon bands which stabilize the joint.
 The blue lines represent the nylon bands that are passed around the fabella bone (which sits on the back of the femur bone), and through a hole that has been drilled in the front part of the tibia bone.
 The nylon bands pull the femur back into place on the tibia.

 Contralateral cruciate tears

 - About one third of the dogs will also tear the cruciate ligament in the opposite limb.

 - These dogs frequently have arthritis in the knee joint even before the tear in the cruciate is obvious on physical examination, but early changes such as mild joint swelling may be detected with x-rays.

 - An x-ray may be recommended to predict if the opposite stifle joint is going to develop a tear.